ELVIS-CHING/ROMS_related/setting up nvfortran environment.md

 # setting up MPI and NetCDF with nvfortran for ROMS

-take hpc3 for example
+This instruction takes hpc3 for example.
+After setting up all the packages, we can use nvfortran as pgi (modified '*Compilers/Linux-pgi.mk*' and set '*FORT = pgi*' in '*build.bash*').

 ## load the nvfortran on server